epiforecasts/EpiNow2/inst/dev/design_dist.md

 ## Proposed interface

-We are an proposing an dinterface similar to what is used in `{rstanarm}` and `{distributions3}`, where probability distributions are called according to their capitalised names.
+We are an proposing an interface similar to what is used in `{rstanarm}` and `{distributions3}`, where probability distributions are called according to their capitalised names.
 This avoids masking `base::gamma()` (although we still mask `stats::Gamma`).
 There is potential for integration especially with `{distributionS3}`.
 Parameters are nested according to the same syntax.

 Examples:
 ```{r}